How Can I Find Resources For Refractory Depression?

 Brain stimulation therapies

 In addition to the above options, treatments known as brain stimulation therapies have proven effective for many people with treatment-resistant depression.
-These modalities are typically only suggested for people with severe, persistent symptoms.
+These modalities are typically only suggested for people with persistent, severe depression symptoms.
 If your healthcare provider is considering one of these treatments, they will likely spend a lot of time educating you on the risks, potential benefits, and processes involved.
 The following are the most common forms of brain stimulation therapy.

-• Electroconvulsive therapy (ECT) – A process in which a carefully measured amount of electricity is conducted through the brain to trigger a small, brief seizure.
+• Electroconvulsive therapy (ECT) – Electroconvulsive therapy is a form of brain stimulation in which a carefully measured amount of electricity is conducted through the brain to trigger a small, brief seizure.
 The seizure creates changes in brain chemistry that may relieve the symptoms of major depression.

-• Repetitive transcranial magnetic stimulation (rTMS) – A process in which a magnetic field is used to stimulate areas in the brain that control mood to target depression symptoms.
+• Repetitive transcranial magnetic stimulation (rTMS) – Transcranial magnetic stimulation is a process in which a magnetic field is used to stimulate areas in the brain that control mood to target depression symptoms.

-• Vagus nerve stimulation (VNS) – A process in which a device sends signals through the vagus nerve, which is partially responsible for facilitating functions that can alleviate depression.
+• Vagus nerve stimulation (VNS) – VNS is a process in which a device sends signals through the vagus nerve, which is partially responsible for facilitating functions that can alleviate depression.
 Clinicians usually reserve this type of therapy when ECT and rTMS aren’t effective.

 Lifestyle changes